Sydney Harbour Islands: Which Ones Can You Actually Visit?

 Clark Island is a popular spot to watch the NYE firework show with excellent views of Harbour Bridge.

-What to do on Clark Island: The island is popular for fishing and picnicking.
+What to do on Clark Island: The island is used mainly for fishing and picnicking.
 It also sometimes hosts special events like Wine Island.

 Goat Island / Me-Mel

 With the indigenous name Memel or Me-Mel, meaning the eye, this island was once home to Bennelong and Barangaroo.
-In fact Bennelong told the early settlers that it was his island. handed down to him by his father.
+In fact Bennelong told the early settlers that it was his island, handed down to him by his father.
+The NSW Government is currently in the process of transferring management of the island back to the Aboriginal community.

 Goat Island which is just off the entry to Darling Harbour was initially a sandstone quarry for the new colony and later a gunpowder storage facility.
 It became the home of the first water police station and most recently a filming location for the Aussie police drama Water Rats.
 It is also a favourite spot to view the NYE fireworks show.